dylanirlbeck/dylanirlbeck/README.md

 _Hey, I'm Dylan!_ 👋

 A little about me: I'm currently a senior at the University of Illinois Urbana-Champaign (UIUC), studying computer science.
-Over the last couple years, I have done some open-source work, given a few talks, and met people -- both in person and virtually -- from all over the world.
+Over the last couple years I have done some open-source work, given a few talks, and met people -- both in person and virtually -- from all over the world.
 I have also interned at a [few](https://flexport.com) [different](https://draftbit.com)